sha1n/bert/README.md

 ```

 ## Report Formats
-There are two supported report formats; `txt` and `csv`. `txt` is the default format and is primarily designed to be used in a terminal. `csv` is especially useful when you want to accumulate stats from multiple benchmarks in a CSV file.
+There are three supported report formats; `txt`, `csv` and `csv/raw`. `txt` is the default format and is primarily designed to be used in a terminal. `csv` is especially useful when you want to accumulate stats from multiple benchmarks in a CSV file.
 In which case you can combine the `csv` format with `-o` and possibly `--header=false`.
+`csv/raw` is streaming raw trace events as CSV records and is useful if you want to load that data into a spreadsheet or other tools for further analysis.

-Use `benchy --help` for more details.
+Run `benchy --help` for more details.

 **TXT Example:**
 ```bash